 Allison Otto joined the Society for the Blind Board of Directors in September 2007.

 A third-generation member of the family business, Allison joined the Otto Construction team as its marketing director in 2000.
-Currently, she is VP/Business Development.
+Currently, she is Executive Vice President.

 Allison graduated from the University of Southern California with a degree in business management and earned her Certificate in Construction Management from UC Davis.